sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 The process is that you will:

-* Create a short text file indicating that you control this app ID.
+* Create a standardized text file of the form: `I am the author of the Sandstorm.io app with the following ID: <app-id>`.

 * Use GPG to digitally sign the text.